 Kindle books are Amazon’s version of the customary e-books that you know.
-Because Amazon is extremely popular when it comes to books, their Kindle e-reader has revolutionized the method of how the world read books.
+Because Amazon is extremely popular when it comes to books, their Kindle e-reader has revolutionized the method of how the world reads books.

 Amazon made Kindle so easy to use it allows you to carry all types of books in one device.
 You can read any book you like when you want it at any time of the day.
 You can shop as many books as you want and keep them in your virtual library.

 With Kindles, you are allowed to download the free KindleReadingApp on your tablet.
-You can take advantage of text-to-speech function so your class will hear and see the text at the same time.
+You can take advantage of the text-to-speech function so your class will hear and see the text at the same time.
 So if you are a teacher, not only it provides personal-use books, but it saves you time and money, as well.

 9) HOW CAN I PURCHASE KINDLE BOOKS ON AMAZON?